home-assistant/developers.home-assistant/docs/dev_101_services.md

           SEARCH_ITEMS_SERVICE_NAME,
           search_items,
           schema=SEARCH_ITEMS_SCHEMA,
+          supports_response=True,
       )
 ```

 There are some additional implementation standards:

+- You must set `supports_response` when registering a service
+- You may conditionally check the `ServiceCall` property `return_response` to
+decide whether or not response data should be returned (e.g. if it is large or
+expensive to fetch)
 - All response data should be serializable in json.
 This is so that it can interoperate with other parts of the system such as the frontend.
 - Response data should not be used for when there is a simpler alternative allowed by the state or entity model.
 - Errors must be raised as exceptions such as `HomeAssistantError`.
 The response data is not allowed to contain error codes or statuses to error handling mistakes.